Pro-life protesters go to court again to defend free speech against New York

 The state of New York brought more than a dozen pro-life protesters to court in 2017, arguing that they had violated the Freedom of Access to Clinic Entrances (FACE) Act, which makes it a federal crime to obstruct the entrance of a clinic or to harass patients and staff.

-The state’s lawsuit said the group gathered outside of Choices Women’s Medical Center in Jamaica, New York. every Saturday since 2012 and the gatherings have grown increasingly violent, prompting the staff to call police.
+The state’s lawsuit said the group gathered outside of Choices Women’s Medical Center in Jamaica, New York, every Saturday since 2012 and the gatherings have grown increasingly violent, prompting the staff to call police.

 “Protesters have subjected incoming patients to a barrage of unwanted physical contact, as well as verbal abuse, threats of harm, and lies about the clinic’s hours and its services.
 Protesters descend on approaching patients to harangue them, sometimes pinning them against the clinic’s exterior wall or parking meters, and even forcing them into the street,” the original complaint read.